turingschool/curriculum-site/module1/lessons/js-party.md

 //  nothing prints to the console but 'oh hello there darling!' is stored in the variable
 ```

-The syntax above is from ES5, a previous version of JavaScript that uses the "function" keyword.
-Its very common and you will see this and use this syntax.
+The syntax above is from ES5, a version of JavaScript that uses the "function" keyword.
+It's very common and you will see and use this syntax.
 An update to JavaScript (ES6) provided a new syntax option for writing functions.
 We often call this syntax "arrow functions".
 See the captureGreeting function written in ES6 arrow function syntax below.

 ```js
 var captureGreeting = (greeting) => {